shantel-martinez/shantel-martinez.github.io/research.md

 [Resources](./resources.html)

 ----------
-**Simply**
+### Simply
-> If you've lived in the northeast for a summer, you know how much it can rain in Ju/Aug.
+> If you've lived in the northeast for a summer, you know how much it can rain in Jul/Aug.
 My research is looking at what types of fully mature wheat seeds will or will not germinate during a rain event.
 Hint: we don't want seeds to germinate if we want to make flour later

-**The Full Story**
+### The Full Story

 Before we can get knees deep into the genetics of my favorite trait, we need to understand the basic mechanisms of preharvest sprouting.